Uyanide/AuTUMoodle/README.md

 >
 > Please make sure to download the corresponding browser binaries by running `playwright install [browser_name]` in your terminal after installing the `playwright` package if you are planning to use the `playwright` session implementation.

-> [!WARNING]
->
-> `playwright` session implementation is currently not supported when running inside a Docker container, as it not only requires (huge) browser binaries, but also has a large amount of runtime dependencies that a normal `python-slim` based Docker image can not provide.
-If you really need to use `playwright` inside Docker, you may try to build and run your own Docker image based on `mcr.microsoft.com/playwright` or other similar images.

 - `playwright` (optional, only used when `session_type` is `playwright`)

   additional configurations for the Playwright session.

-  - `browser` (optional, default: `firefox`)
+  - `browser` (optional, default: `chromium`)

     the browser to use.
-Possible values are: `chromium`, `firefox`.
+Please refer to the [Playwright documentation](https://playwright.dev/python/docs/browsers) for details.

   - `headless` (optional, default: `true`)